maxpaik16/CS396-FinalProject/README.md

 Group A, B, and C have maximum link volumes of .5 code units cubed, 1.0 code units cubed, and 2.0 code units cubed.
 Other than that, the algorithm for body and brain generation and mutation is identical across groups.

-I run X trials for each group, each with a unique random seed to explore diff
+I ran 5 trials for each group, each with a unique random seed to explore different potential bodies and mutations.

-DIAGRAM OF IDENTICAL ROBOTS OF THREE GROUPS
+The population size was 10 and each population was given 350 generations to evolve, totaling over 50,000 simulations.
+At the end of an evolutionary branch, I recorded the best fitness achieved by a given population, which I analyze below.

 # Hypothesis

 My hypothesis is that smaller bodies will perform better (move further) than larger bodies.
-There are a few reasons I believe this to be the case.
+There are a couple principal reasons I believe this to be the case.
 First, larger robots may have more difficulty supporting their own weight, leading to issues balancing during locomotion.
-Second
-In addition, smaller robots are lighter robots, which should help them move more quickly.
+Second, smaller robots are lighter robots, which should help them move more quickly with motions at a higher frequency.
-Though larger robots do have the advantage of longer limbs that may be able to cover a greater distance in a given motion, I don't think that is enough to offset the above advantages of smaller robots.
+Though larger robots do have the advantage of longer limbs that may be able to cover a greater distance in a given motion, I don't think that is enough to offset the above advantages of smaller robots, especially after many generations of evolution.

 # Results